james1236/algorithmXTracing/README.md

 `sudoku = [[0, 3, 0, 0], [0, 0, 1, 0], [2, 0, 0, 0], [0, 0, 4, 0]];`

 Convert your Sudoku to a two dimensional array as described above.
-Replace line 22 of the html file with your array.
+Replace line 22 of the HTML file with your array.

 <br>